elishacook/DanceMF/doc/index.md

 * layers and layers of abstraction
 * a runny nose

 Yes, DanceMF is fit and healthy and young and, rightly or wrongly, doesn't think about old people like IE8.
-If you are using DanceMF you are targeting environments that support ECMAScript 5 and HTML 5.
+If you are using DanceMF you are targeting modern, standards-compliant environments only.